Nash-79/KG-MMML/kg-mmml/docs/03_CONCLUSION.md

 # Conclusion

-We built a pragmatic, reproducible KG+ML system that preserves meaning and runs fast.
+I built a pragmatic, reproducible KG+ML system that preserves meaning and runs fast.
 The results show you can get both: solid semantic fidelity (SRS=0.7571) and sub‑millisecond retrieval (0.037ms p99) on a realistic corpus.
 The classification baseline is near‑perfect with concept features (99.68% micro‑F1); the +3pp improvement gate should be reconsidered when baselines are already high.

-## What we learned (Phase B: W5-10)
+## What I learned (Phase B: W5-10)
 - Structure matters.
 Auto‑taxonomy lifted SRS by fixing hierarchy coverage (HP: 0% → 27.26%).
 - Simpler is better.
 M5 tested consistency penalty (λ>0) on directional edges; result: penalties hurt performance and training stability.
 Production choice: λ=0.0.
 See [M5_COMPLETE.md](M5_COMPLETE.md).
 - Deterministic metrics are powerful.
 HP/AtP/AP yield stable, reproducible SRS (σ=0.000).